Much Ado About Nothing Close Reading Analysis Worksheets and Answer Keys Bundle

 Materials are available for teaching a variety of Shakespeare's plays:

 Challenge high school students to go beyond basic reading comprehension and exercise close reading analysis skills while engaging with Much Ado About Nothing by William Shakespeare.
 Each close reading activity is rigorous enough for students to find deeper meaning in the text, yet convenient enough for teachers to efficiently gather data on their students' textual analysis skills.
 Included are seventeen close reading worksheets, each addressing an individual scene, and answer keys.
 Materials are delivered in Word Document and PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
+By the end of the play, students will:

 Define complex words as they are used in the text